 The overall extraction rate at the Rocanville mine is 31%.
-It was derived by dividing the total tonnes mined to date by the tonnage equivalent of the total area of the mine workings (i.e. the perimeter around the mine workings) less future mining blocks.
-Since an extraction rate has been applied, Mineral Reserves are considered recoverable ore, and are reported as such.
+It was derived by dividing the total tonnes mined to date by the tonnage equivalent of the total

+Reserves are considered recoverable ore, and are reported as such.

 The Mineral Reserves for Rocanville Potash as of December 31, 2018 are as follows: